 - Public Health

-All those interested in the program should contact Dr. Christine Balance, Director of Graduate Study, or Arielle Hinojosa-Garcia, Humanities Graduate Counselor, to discuss program eligibility and coursework opportunities.
+All those interested in the program should contact Dr. Dorothy Fujita-Rony, Director of Graduate Study, or Arielle Hinojosa-Garcia, Assistant Director of Humanities Graduate Study, to discuss program eligibility and coursework opportunities.

 - ASIANAM 200A- Theories and Methods in Asian American Studies